Area Sport Fishing Reports

-Rainbow trout, cutthroat trout and Dolly Varden are available in many of the freshwater drainages of Prince of Wales Island.
-Trout and Dolly Varden are currently feeding on pink salmon fry in many creeks and rivers.
-Productive drainages include: Klawock, Luck and Sarkar lakes, the Thorne River and Ratz Creek.
+Rainbow trout, cutthroat trout and Dolly Varden are available in many of the freshwater drainages of Prince of Wales Island and fishing can be very good in late summer.
+Trout and Dolly Varden are currently feeding on a variety of foods including insects, sculpin and juvenile salmon in many creeks and rivers.
+As salmon start to spawn egg patterns will become a good option.
+Productive drainages include: Klawock, Luck and Sarkar lakes; the Thorne River and Ratz Creek.
 Regulations regarding size limits, bag limits and the use of bait can vary by waterbody, so please check the Southeast Alaska Sport Fish Regulation Summary.

-Halibut provide good fishing in the marine waters surrounding Prince of Wales and good catches are possible in the spring with success increasing into the summer.
+Halibut provide good fishing in the marine waters surrounding Prince of Wales and good catches occur through out the summer.

-Pelagic and non-pelagic rockfish provide good fishing in the marine waters surrounding Prince of Wales year round.
+Pelagic and non-pelagic rockfish provide good fishing in the marine waters surrounding Prince of Wales.
 For additional information regarding rockfish identification and management please refer to rockfish conservation on the ADF&G Sport Fish website.

 - Resident - One non-pelagic rockfish daily; possession limit of one fish.

 - Nonresident - One non-pelagic rockfish daily; possession limit of one fish; with an annual limit of one yelloweye rockfish.